-After a short boat trip from Faro’s harbour you’ll arrive on the Farol island (Ilha do Farol).
-This island is a famous vacation spot in the summer, but when you come after the season there’s only one inhabitant left, which makes for quite a unique atmosphere.
+After a short boat trip from Faro’s harbour you’ll arrive on Farol island (Ilha do Farol).
+This island is a famous vacation spot in the summer, but when you come outside of the season there’s only one inhabitant left, which makes for quite a unique atmosphere.
 The view from the top of the lighthouse is worth the climb.

 After the climb up the lighthouse it’s time to explore a bit more of the island until the sun sets.

 Just so you know: The lighthouse is 220 steps high – so it’s doable 😉

 After the sun has set you can eat a very traditional dinner on the island (we went to Restaurant À-do-João).
-It typically includes the catch of the day – so very fresh fish, but they also have a few vegetarian options (salads, potatoes with dips, fresh bread and olives).
+It typically includes the catch of the day – so very fresh fish, but they also have a few, limited vegetarian options (salads, potatoes with dips, fresh bread and olives).
 The atmosphere topped the limited veggie offering for us!

 Day 2: Combine the Mediterranean & Atlantic Coast

 The second day is dedicated to exploring the diverse coastline of the Algarve.
 In the South you can visit the mediterranean beaches – all lined with fine sand beaches and cliffs.
 The water is clear and calm here, that’s why it attracts a lot of visitors.

 Praia de Dona Ana is one of the most visited beaches of the region.